 - If you are ever unclear about a point, state it to the group.
 You may not be the only person who doesn’t understand something.

 - If there is a conflict, try to settle it privately.
-However, if the entire group is involved, you may need to bring in a third party mediator to prevent the dissention from escalating.
+However, if the entire group is involved, you may need to bring in a third party mediator to prevent the dissension from escalating.
+Be very cautious about clicking "reply all."

 - Never state an opinion about anyone to the group.
 This can be the start of gossip.